 There is no simple way to locate a will in Ontario.
 For instance, unlike in Quebec, there is no centralized registry of wills.

-- A careful review of the deceased’s papers;
+- A careful review of the deceased’s papers and filing cabinets;

 - Direct contact to lawyers that the deceased might have engaged;

 - Advertising to local lawyers, usually via the local bar association;